 A few months ago, I published a post that contained the first version of a novel outline and tracking tool for Excel.
 This is the second version of that tool, including several fixes, improvements, and additions.
 I strongly suggest that you read the first post before jumping into this one to fully understand.
 In this post, I am only discussing the new additions.
 To learn even more, you can try my other article on novel outlining, which comes with a simplified template you can download and use right away.

-The new version includes a few bug-fixes, updates in the general look-and-feel, and various text edits here and there.
+The new version includes a few bug fixes, updates in the general look-and-feel, and various text edits here and there.
 I also tried my best to improve the documentation and add comments on the headers wherever I felt an explanation is needed.
-So, wherever you see a little red triangle in the top-right corner of a cell, you can hover your mouse, and a text-hint will pop up, like in the image on the left.
+So, wherever you see a little red triangle in the top-right corner of a cell, you can hover your mouse, and a text hint will pop up, like in the image on the left.

 Changes in the Scene List